The Trudeau family’s love of tyrants

 As an example, from economics and the environment, recall Justin Trudeau’s unguarded comments made in 2013, where he expressed “a level of admiration I actually have for China” with his reasoning that “their basic dictatorship is allowing them to actually turn their economy around on a dime and say ‘we need to go green fastest, we need to start investing in solar.’”

 As Trudeau’s own government demonstrates, any government any time can subsidize an unprofitable company or sector and for any reason.
-That hardy means an economy will “turn on a dime” or that the subsidized activities will one day be profitable.
+That hardly means an economy will “turn on a dime” or that the subsidized activities will one day be profitable.

 Economics and the environment: Neither is helped by autocracies